palewire/first-visual-story/tutorial/github.md

 ## Create a code directory

+First things first.
+It always helps to store all your code in the same place, instead of haphazard folders around your computer.
+This way, you always know where to look if you need to find a project.

-Once you have your terminal open, it will start you off in your computer’s home directory, much like your file explorer.
+Let's sette the issue on the command-line.
+Open the terminal of your choice.
+It will start you off in your computer’s home directory, much like your file explorer.

 Let’s verify that using a command called [`pwd`](https://en.wikipedia.org/wiki/Pwd), which stands for present working directory.
 The output is the full path of your terminal’s current location in the file system.
 You should get back something like `/Users/palewire/`, the path to your home directory.